Illinois Rental Market Trends in 2026

 Like other Rust Belt cities, Rockford was impacted by deindustrialization and population loss throughout the 1970s and ‘80s.
 The city was challenged further by the Great Recession, the loss of Amtrak rail service, and multiple flooding events in the early 21st century.
 In recent years, however, Rockford has worked hard to diversify its industrial economy and restore its downtown neighborhood.

 Today, the city is known for manufacturing fasteners as well as parts for the automotive and aerospace industries, with plants for Collins Aerospace, Woodward Inc., and Stellantis located here.
 In addition, there are several healthcare companies—UW Health, Mercy Health, and OSF Healthcare—located in Rockford.
 Other top employers in the area include Rockford Public School District, UPS, Amazon, and Walmart.
-Several higher educational institutions, including Rockford University and Rock Valley College, can also be found here.
+Several higher educational institutions, including Rockford University and Rock Valley College, can also be found in Rockford.

 Rockford boasts a number of cultural attractions, including the Anderson Japanese Gardens, the Discovery Center Museum, the Burpee Museum of Natural History, Nicholas Conservatory & Gardens, Rockford Art Museum, and Coronado Performing Arts Center.
 The city also has a number of green spaces where residents can spend time outdoors, such as Sinnissippi Park and Riverwalk, Rock Cut State Park, and Rockwood Park.